hlship/cli-tools/README.md

   DATA: Data to configure as KEY=VALUE
 >
 ```

+> You may see a short delay the first time your script is executed as dependencies are determined and downloaded;
+> Subsequent executions are lightning fast.

 Help is provided automatically, and builds its content from the interface and the docstring
 of the function.
 The docstring is required.